AndrewGuerrero/ng-caryll/content/effective_stl.md

 set<string*, less<string*> > ssp;
 ```

-so `ssp` will sort by pointer value instead of by value.
+`ssp` will sort by pointer value instead of by value.
 To sort by value, a custom comparison
 functor `class` is needed.

 ``` cpp